-Ref Initials Organisation Para Policy Comments Suggested modifications Officer Response issues.
+Ref Initia ials Organisation Para Policy Comments Suggested modifications Officer Response issues.
 Therefore, we would welcome early discussions with the Council on sites which would interact with the SRN to consider their appropriateness.
 We have no further comments to provide and trust the above is useful in the progression of the Nuneaton and Bedworth Borough Plan.
 We welcome continued engagement with Nuneaton and Bedworth Borough Council as the local plan is developed, particularly in terms of assessing the impacts of proposed growth on the operation of the SRN.
-11.1 MJ Network Rail Strategic Planning welcomes the opportunity to comment on the above Plan.
-Network Rail Infrastructure Limited (Network Rail) is the owner and operator of the rail network in Great Britain and is responsible for its safe operation, maintenance, renewal and enhancement for the benefit of passengers and freight users.
-Network Rail Strategic Planning plans the future development of Britain's railway system, so that the needs of passengers are balanced to support economic and sustainable growth.
-In the North West & Central Region, the long-term strategic objectives include alleviating overcrowding and accommodating growth on the rail network; facilitating regional growth by reducing journey times; and encouraging modal shift, fitting into three broader categories: Capacity, Connectivity and Carbon.
-To deliver these objectives, Strategic Planning continues to support and promote rail schemes in conjunction with industry partners.
-These projects are either directly funded by Network Rail, by third parties, or jointly funded with Train Operating Companies, Local Authorities and Transport Bodies.
-Strategic Planning works with its partners to establish priorities for rail investment within their economic region and builds strategic cases, within the constraints and limits of the transport funding available.
-Strategic Planning is responsible for ensuring strategic fit with the current network and will look at any proposed developments for potential: alignments or conflicts with current plans impact on the current timetable performance impact (based on current commitments for the Region), and any impact on the rail network, both physically (engineering disruption) and on operating the timetable.
-Where new employment, housing or station developments are being considered, we continue to engage with developers as early as possible in the process, particularly to discuss any challenges related to the location and size of development.
-As you will be aware, Network Rail is working closely with key stakeholders on the cu Comments noted.
+11.1 MJ Network Rail Strategic Planning welcomes the opportunity to comment on the above Plan.Network Rail Infrastructure Limited (Network Rail) is the owner and operator of the rail network in GreatBritain and is responsible for its safe operation, maintenance, renewal and enhancement for the benefit ofpassengers and freight users.
+Network Rail Strategic Planning plans the future development of Britain's railwaysystem, so that the needs of passengers are balanced to support economic and sustainable growth.
+In theNorth West & Central Region, the long-term strategic objectives include alleviating overcrowding andaccommodating growth on the rail network; facilitating regional growth by reducing journey times; andencouraging modal shift, fitting into three broader categories: Capacity, Connectivity and Carbon.To deliver these objectives, Strategic Planning continues to support and promote rail schemes in conjunctionwith industry partners.
+These projects are either directly funded by Network Rail, by third parties, or jointlyfunded with Train Operating Companies, Local Authorities and Transport Bodies.
+Strategic Planning works withits partners to establish priorities for rail investment within their economic region and builds strategic cases,within the constraints and limits of the transport funding available.Strategic Planning is responsible for ensuring strategic fit with the current network and will look at anyproposed developments for potential:• alignments or conflicts with current plans• impact on the current timetable• performance impact (based on current commitments for the Region), and• any impact on the rail network, both physically (engineering disruption) and on operating the timetable.
+Comments noted.
+Comments noted. size of development.
+As you will be aware, Network Rail is working closely with key stakeholders on the current phase of the NUCKLE project and continues to promote the benefits of an improved level of service between Coventry and Nuneaton.
+Network Rail will continue to work with West Midlands Rail Executive, Midlands Connect and rail industry partners to investigate ways to integrate local train services on the Nuneaton to Coventry corridor, in support of the wider connectivity objectives outlined in the Infrastructure Delivery Plan.
+Network Rail is currently continuing the development of the Midlands Rail Hub project to deliver improved frequencies and generalised journey times across the whole of the West Midlands and towards the East Midlands.
+Additionally, Network Rail is working with industry partners to establish the optimal use for capacity on the